Professional Disability Attorneys Serving Boston, Massachusetts

 A lack of sufficient time to treat your disabling illness or injury may hurt your ability to work in the future.
 Furthermore, not all employers can make accommodations for disabled workers.
 Some workers may mistakenly believe this leaves them without options, except to work through the pain.
 However, if you suffered from an injury or illness that prevents you from completing the important duties of your occupation, you may have a valid claim for individual or group insurance long-term disability benefits.

-Led by award-winning ERISA attorney Frank N. Darras, America’s top-rated individual and group long-term disability lawyers at DarrasLaw have more than 100 years of combined litigation and claim experience protecting America’s disabled from insurance companies.
+Led by award-winning attorney Frank N. Darras, our Boston disability lawyers at DarrasLaw have more than 100 years of combined litigation and claim experience protecting America’s disabled from insurance companies.
 Frank N. Darras and his firms have recovered nearly $1 billion in wrongfully delayed, denied, and terminated insurance benefits.
-To schedule a free, confidential long-term disability policy analysis or free claim consultation, call us at (800) 458-4577 or contact us online.
+To schedule a free, confidential long-term disability policy analysis or free claim consultation, call us or contact us online.

 Depending on your disability policy’s terms and limitations, long-term disability insurance replaces your income if: